-As of October 31, (in thousands) 2013 2012 Accrued employee compensation and related payroll taxes \$52,435 \$41,307 Accrued customer rebates and credits 14,787 10,833 Deferred revenue 11,529 6,442 Accrued additional purchase consideration 9,142 2,917 Other 17,841 14,742 Accrued expenses and other current liabilities \$105,734 \$76,241
+As of October 31, (in thousands) 2014 2013 Accrued employee compensation and related payroll taxes \$52,480 \$52,435 Deferred revenue 12,481 11,529 Accrued customer rebates and credits 10,924 14,787 Accrued additional purchase consideration 90 9,142 Other 16,603 17,841 Accrued expenses and other current liabilities \$92,578 \$105,734

-The increase in accrued employee compensation and related payroll taxes principally reflects a higher level of accrued performance awards based on the improved consolidated operating results.
-The total customer rebates and credits deducted within net sales in fiscal 2013, 2012 and 2011 was \$8.3 million, \$2.8 million and \$8.7 million, respectively.
-The principal reason why the amount of customer rebates and credits deducted within net sales in fiscal 2012 is less than it was in fiscal 2013 and 2011 is fiscal 2012 reflected a reduction in the net sales volume of certain customers eligible for rebates as well as a reduction in the associated rebate percentages.
-The increase in accrued additional purchase consideration principally reflects the estimated amount of contingent consideration related to a fiscal 2013 acquisition.
+The total customer rebates and credits deducted within net sales in fiscal 2014, 2013 and 2012 was \$8.3 million, \$8.3 million and \$2.8 million, respectively.
+The principal reason why the amount of customer rebates and credits deducted within net sales in fiscal 2012 is less than it was in fiscal 2014 and 2013 is fiscal 2012 reflected a reduction in the net sales volume of certain customers eligible for rebates as well as a reduction in the associated rebate percentages.
+The decrease in the amount of accrued customer rebates and credits principally reflects payments made during fiscal 2014 of certain amounts accrued over a two to three year period.
+The decrease in accrued additional purchase consideration pertains to a fiscal 2013 and a fiscal 2012 acquisition for which the underlying earnings objectives were not met.
 See Note 7, Fair Value Measurements, for additional information regarding the Company's contingent consideration obligations.